simonw/datasette/docs/internals.rst

     List of names of tables in the database.

 ``await db.view_names()`` - list of strings
-    List of names of views in tha database.
+    List of names of views in the database.

 ``await db.table_columns(table)`` - list of strings
     Names of columns in a specific table.